Adding a stretchable & sticky header to a SwiftUI ScrollView

 }

-We can then adjust the scrollView so that it adds the header topmost in a VStack with 0 spacing:
+We can now adjust the scrollView to add the header topmost in a VStack with 0 spacing:

 var scrollHeader: some View {